A multi-speed economy

 Political panorama of southern Italy

 Puglia, Calabria and Basilicata are three of Italy's twenty regions.
-The regions are themselves subdivided into provinces and communes.
-These territorial authorities have been autonomous since 1970 and have their own powers and functions in the administrative, legislative and fiscal areas established by the Constitution.
+The regions are further subdivided into provinces and communes.
+These local authorities have been autonomous since 1970, and have their own powers and functions in the administrative, legislative and fiscal areas laid down in the Constitution.
 Each region has :

 - A Legislative Assembly.

-- A Giunta regionale which represents the executive body and is guided by the President of the region.
-The President sits in the regional capital for the five years of his or her term.
+- A Giunta regionale, which represents the executive body and is guided by the President of the Region.
+The President sits in the regional capital during his five-year term of office.

-In Puglia, the current president, in charge since 2015 and re-elected in 2020, is Michele Emiliano, former mayor of Bari from the center-left Democratic Party (PD).
-From 1970 and for about twenty years, the composition of the Giunta has been predominantly Christian Democrat (DC).
+In Puglia, the current president, in office since 2015 and up for re-election in 2020, is Michele Emiliano, a former mayor of Bari from the center-left Democratic Party (PD).
+From 1970 and for some twenty years, the Giunta 's composition was predominantly Christian Democrat (CD).
 It then alternated between center-left and center-right formations.

-In Basilicata, Vito Bardi, a former military officer, has served as regional president since April 16, 2019.
+In Basilicata, Vito Bardi, a former military officer, has held the post of regional president since April 16, 2019.
+He was re-elected in May 2024.
 He comes from the center-right political party Forza Italia, a party founded in 2013 by Silvio Berlusconi.
-This political orientation is a first for Basilicata, which was previously governed for 24 years by center-left formations and before that by the Christian Democrats.
+This political orientation is a first for Basilicata, which was previously governed for 24 years by center-left formations and, before that, by the Christian Democrats.

-Calabria was governed by the Christian Democrats (DC) and the Italian Socialists (PSI) from 1970 to 1994.
-Since 1995, center-right and center-left formations have alternated.
-Since October 29, 2021, the president of the region has been Roberto Occhiuto, of the Forza Italia party.
-He succeeded Jole Santelli, from the same party, who was the first woman president of Calabria and the first woman president of a region in southern Italy.
-Her untimely death in October 2020, only eight months after taking office, led to early regional elections.
+Calabria was governed by the Christian Democrat (DC) and Italian Socialist (PSI) parties from 1970 to 1994.
+From 1995 onwards, center-right and center-left formations alternated.
+Since October 29, 2021, the region's president has been Roberto Occhiuto, of the Forza Italia party.
+He succeeded Jole Santelli, from the same party, who was the first woman president of Calabria, as well as the first woman regional president in southern Italy.
+Her untimely death in October 2020, just eight months after taking office, led to early regional elections.